NNBnh/superb-bootstrap/README.md

-├─ home/           # Symlink to home (add any dotfiles like .config or .local that you what to bootstrap here) ├─ root/           # Symlink to root (same with this file but it will be symlink to '/' directory) ├─ extra/          # Not symlink (Other files that you want to backup but don't want to symlink) │ └─ bawkpack      # Packages list installer
+├─ home/           # Symlink to home (add any dotfiles like .config or .local that you what to bootstrap here) ├─ root/           # Symlink to root (same with this file but it will be symlink to '/' directory) ├─ extra/          # Not symlink (Other files that you want to backup but don't want to symlink) │ ├─ bawkpack      # Packages list installer
+│ └─ bsymlink      # Batch symlink tool
 │
 ├─ packageslist    # Package list
 └─ setup           # Setup script